zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 Smush can be used to optimize all the images across your entire network!
 Use global settings or configure each site individually.

 Smush is super easy to use – no confusing compression software settings.
-Smush images in your library one at a time or bulk smush up to 50 images at a time.
+Smush images in your library one at a time or all together.
 Plus, configure auto-smush to asynchronously scale and compress some or all of your images as they are being uploaded – it's incredibly fast.

 The faster your site loads, the more Google, Bing, Yahoo, and other search engines will like it.
 Your site will load faster and rank higher.